ZhouHaobang/summer-project/README.md

 2. Lenna.tif: A real image for tests.

 We implement a function to generate low-rank matrices.
 We implement ADMM and SVT for recovering the generated low-rank matrices and reconstruct a real image.
-Test the modified Cholesky algorithm on an example.
+Test the modified Cholesky algorithm on an indefinite matrix and make it positive definite (semidefinite).

 Codes descriptions: